King's Cross Thameslink railway station: Closure and relocation

-In the mid-2000s, Network Rail began work on the Thameslink Programme, a scheme originally proposed in around 1990 but delayed several times.
+In the mid-2000s, Network Rail began work on the Thameslink Programme, a scheme originally proposed in around 1990 but was delayed several times.
 The plan involved increasing the service frequency between King's Cross and Blackfriars to 24 trains per hour.
 Planners for the programme decided that the existing King's Cross Thameslink station would be unable to cope with this increase.
 They criticised its substandard platform widths and lengths, lack of step-free access and fire escape routes, as well as the poor-quality passenger environment.
 They decided to move the station rather than upgrade it at its existing location.
 The surrounding infrastructure made this impractical and it would also have caused serious disruption to the Circle, Hammersmith & City and Metropolitan Underground lines as well as nearby roads.
 The siting of the High Speed 1 terminus under St Pancras rather than King's Cross also meant that the Thameslink platforms were a long distance by foot from the planned Eurostar platforms.